 Our operations are seasonal and results for interim periods are not necessarily indicative of the results for the entire fiscal year.
-Historically, demand for cruises has been strongest during the Northern Hemisphere's summer months; however, our cruise voyages were completely suspended from March 2020 until July 2021 due to the COVID-19 pandemic.
+Historically, demand for cruises has been strongest during the Northern Hemisphere's summer months; however, our cruise voyages were completely suspended from March 2020 until July 2021 due to the COVID-19 pandemic and our resumption of cruise voyages will be phased in gradually as described under "-Liquidity and Management's Plan" above.
 The interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2020, which are included in our most recent Annual Report on Form 10-K filed with the SEC on February 26, 2021.